AndGitRepos/Online_Products_Collection_Manager/README.md

 `Dash is running on http://127.0.0.1:8050/`
 On a web-browser navigate to the following page outputted (your localhost `http://127.0.0.1:8050/`).
 That page will contain the running application.

+# Errors?

+If you are having problems with the webscraper when attempting to scrape for a collection try running `cd /Applications/Python\ 3.13/` followed by `./Install\ Certificates.command`